 #5.
 Adopt A Family for Christmas

 For me, the Christmas season is all about giving back to others.
 Especially those that are less fortunate than others.
 And while this is a ritual that should be performed consistently throughout the year.
-I believe we all can do a little extra around the holiday season to look out for those that may be struggling.
-Whether it’s mentally, emotionally, or financially.
-Hence why I like the idea of adopting a family for Christmas.
-If there’s a family you know that’s going through a hard time, take the opportunity to make their Christmas holiday special.
+We can all do a little extra around the holiday season to look out for those struggling.
+Whether it’s mental, emotional, or financial.
+Hence why, I like the idea of adopting a family for Christmas.
+If a family you know is going through a hard time, take the opportunity to make their Christmas holiday special.

 #6.
 Go On A (COVID Friendly) Getaway

 Being childless during the holidays allows you more time to connect with your partner.
-Planning a holiday getaway for two can be the break from the hustle and bustle that you both need.
-You can make your great escape to a cozy cabin with a delicious fireplace.
+Planning a holiday getaway for two can be the break from the hustle and bustle you both need.
+You can escape to a cozy cabin with a delicious fireplace.
 Or escape to a warmer climate and soak up the sun on the beach.

 #7.
 Not Your Traditional Elf on the Shelf